top of page

 Understanding the Mechanics

-This is the most efficient way to breathe and is the standard for high-performing athletes.
-One study found that 55.07% of athletes use diaphragmatic breathing and have significantly better lung function than chest breathers, linking belly breathing directly to superior respiratory efficiency.
+This is the most efficient way to breathe and is the standard for high performing athletes.
+One study found that 55.07% of athletes use diaphragmatic breathing and have significantly better lung function than chest breathers, linking diaphragmatic breathing directly to superior respiratory efficiency.

 Here's a quick look at why this matters for runners.